sonata-nfv/son-install/README.md

 ## What's new in Release 2.1
 * application versioning - you can now choose the deployment of the 'latest' version or the 'dev' version or '2.1' version, for example
-* Virtual Personal Security Applicance (vPSA) - you can now deploy a dockerized vPSA Network Service to the localhost, to a target IP address or to an Openstack VIM in a single command line
+* virtual Personal Security Applicance (PSA) - you can now deploy a dockerized PSA Network Service to the localhost, to a target IP address or to an Openstack VIM in a single command line

 ## What's new in Release 2.0